 5.4.
 Avoiding product selection errors

 5.5.
-Barcode scanning to avoid product selection errors - Conclusion
+Barcode scanning to avoid product selection errors

 Module 4 - Wrong route errors